MetaMask/SIPs/SIPS/sip-26.md

 The RPC Router subscribes to Snap installation events to detect new Protocol Snaps and updates its internal routing table accordingly.

+> [!IMPORTANT]
+> If a method, for a given chain, is registered by both a Protocol Snap and the
+> Accounts Router, only the Accounts Router will be used to handle requests for
+> that method and chain.

 ### Context object

 Alongside the request object, a context object is passed along to keep internal